 Success stories of pilot projects and lessons learned at local level should not only be documented and shared but also used to facilitate policy and legislative reforms to ensure wider impact than can be achieved by individual projects.
 This will be a role for the RIT, which will be tasked with developing channels to feed relevant experience from the CEPF grants portfolio into ongoing policy and legislative reform processes, and is also the explicit purpose of Investment Priority 2.1.
 Moreover, since governments in the hotspot often design sectoral policies and laws that affect local development and biodiversity conservation, it will be necessary to ensure that the grant portfolio developed in each country aligns with relevant national and regional institutional arrangements and strategies, such as Readiness Preparation Proposals (R-PPs), National REDD+ Strategies and NBSAPs.
-Where possible, CEPF investments should inform these strategies, which will require funding proposals to be screened for their policy relevance, and relevant experience gained through implementation to be capture and disseminated to relevant audiences through case studies, policy briefs, study visits, small-group briefings and other appropriate means.
+Where possible, CEPF investments should inform these strategies, which will require funding proposals to be screened for their policy relevance, and relevant experience gained through implementation to be captured and disseminated to relevant audiences through case studies, policy briefs, study visits, small-group briefings and other appropriate means.
+As a starting point for promoting alignment between CEPF investments and national strategies for conservation and sustainable development, the expected contributions of the CEPF investment portfolio in the Guinean Forests Hotspot to the Aichi Targets and the SDGs are set out in Appendix 12.